NLthijs48/home-assistant-configuration/hardware/Shelly Plug S/readme.md

      - `Device reboot`: for applying developer settings and such
 8. Add it in Home Assistant
    - [Should be detected already](https://my.home-assistant.io/redirect/integrations/)
-9. Enable the `Firmware update` entity in Home Assistant